Gorfiend/Factorio-AutomaticResearchRepeater/README.md

 Mod for Factorio: https://mods.factorio.com/mod/AutomaticResearchRepeater

-Adds some simple configuration to allow automatically requeue repeatable technologies when they complete.
+Adds some simple configuration to automatically requeue repeatable technologies when they complete.